dlancer/django-pages-cms/docs/usage.rst

 Extended content types
 ======================

-Extended content types support is disabled by default, if you want use extended content types you should setup these options in your django project settings:
+Extended content types support is disabled by default.
+If you want use extended content types you should setup these options in your Django project settings:

 * ``PAGES_PAGE_USE_EXT_CONTENT_TYPES`` = True
 * ``PAGES_PAGE_EXT_CONTENT_TYPES`` = list(your extend content types models)
 * ``PAGES_PAGE_EXT_CONTENT_INLINES`` = list(your extend content types inlines for admin panel)

 You also should add your extended content types to PageContentType table.

-You may use embed video content type realisation in example project as tutorial.
+You may use embed video content type realisation in example project.
+You may find it in the docs/example directory.
+Or you can use ``django-pages-cms-extensions`` package as full tutorial.

 Another settings